 “I’ve got a lot of tight-knit friends who are competitors but also my best friends in the world.
 There’s a lot of patting each other on the back when something’s going well, but there’s a lot of friendly competition, too.”

 On the rare nights when Brochu gets the chance to escape the kitchen and eat out, he opts for casual.
 Monteverde is a neighborhood go-to for him, so he may very well brush shoulders with Chang.
 Or he’s at Virtue, a Hyde Park establishment dishing out Southern fare at its comforting, stick-to-your-ribs finest.
-Gumbo with andouille, chicken and rice; biscuits with a fried egg and smoked turkey gravy; beef short ribs with creamed spinach; the requisite shrimp and grits.
+Gumbo with andouille, fried chicken and rice; biscuits with a fried egg and smoked turkey gravy; beef short ribs with creamed spinach; the requisite shrimp and grits.

 “Everything’s just really tasty and comes from a place of hospitality more than ego, which is why I like it,” explains Brochu.
 “You can go with 4-6 people, order a plethora of things and just have a good time.
 The dining experience there is second to none.”